algorythmics/RheaPlayer/README.md

 Notes
 -----

-Note 1: with acre/ds datastorage for pianos can be used.
+- with acre/ds datastorage for pianos can be used.

+- noteprocessor handles "pianonotes" and "midinotes" aka "notes", where first contain the duration the other constructed with note ons and note offs.

 :Author: Winfried Ritsch
 :Contact: ritsch _at_ algo.mur.at, ritsch _at_ iem.at
 :Copyright: GPL-v3: winfried ritsch -  algorythmics 2004+
-:Version: 1.0
+:Version: 1.1
 :Master: https://github.com/algorythmics/pdpp